CristinaMendoza01/AHSC/README.md

 3. Open the terminal on the folder freesound-python-master and run the command: python setup.py install
 4. Run the project

-Also if you don't have installed the libraries we have used, PyCharm we will ask you to install the packages.

 # Requirements
-* Python version 3.11.2
+* Python version 3.8
-* PyCharm version 2023.1
+* Numpy version 1.20.0

+You must install the versions of these libraries to be able to run the project.

 # Organization
 The code is in the folder AHSC/src and it is divided into different folders, depending on the task (interface, classification, ...).
+The main folder is the program folder.

 # Team members
 Arnau Adan